Plato Writes about Socrates

 • the soul has virtue just in case it has wisdom

 Now, given that Plato intends the questioning in the Euthyphro to be an example of the questioning the character Socrates mentions in the Apology, we can see that Plato is thinking about what this wisdom is.
-Moreover, we can see that Plato is trying out the possibility that this wisdom consists in knowledge about matters involving right and wrong:
+Moreover, we can see that he is trying out the possibility that this wisdom consists in knowledge about right and wrong and what we call ethical matters:

 • wisdom is knowledge about ethical matters